Table of Contents

 How Does It Work?

-Belotero is designed to work within the skin by integrating completely and evenly with the facial skin tissue.
-The soft, smooth, and flexible gel fills small gaps beneath the skin’s surface instantly and enhances its overall appearance while maintaining a natural look, feel, and movement.
-The hyaluronic acid in Belotero binds with the skin’s own water and absorbs it to deliver essential nutrients to the skin and plump it up.
-Once injected into the skin, it acts as a cushioning agent and expands to fill in lines, wrinkles, and folds subtly.
+Belotero is designed to work within the skin by integrating entirely and evenly with the facial skin tissue.
+The soft, smooth, and flexible gel fills small gaps beneath the skin’s surface instantly, enhancing its overall appearance while maintaining a natural look, feel, and movement.
+The hyaluronic acid in Belotero binds with the skin’s water and absorbs it to deliver essential nutrients to the skin and plump it up.
+Once injected into the skin, it acts as a cushioning agent, expands to fill lines and wrinkles, and folds subtly.
 Hyaluronic acid also makes the skin smooth and supple while imparting a fresh glow by bringing extra water to its surface.
-Over time, it blends into the natural structure of the skin and gets absorbed by it.
+Over time, it blends into the skin’s natural structure and gets absorbed.

 Is Belotero safe?

-Belotero got its approval from the Food & Drug Administration (FDA) in 2011 as a filler treatment for smile lines or nasolabial folds.
+Belotero was approved by the Food & Drug Administration (FDA) in 2011 as a filler treatment for smile lines or nasolabial folds.
 It is also clinically proven to be safe and effective.

 Areas Of Treatment

 Belotero is a versatile product that can work even on the most delicate parts of facial skin.
-However, it mostly targets the following areas:
+However, it mainly targets the following areas:

 1. Nasolabial Folds